 Can we train NMT without parallel corpora data, or equivalently, can we train NMT to do unsupervised machine translation?
 Today, I am going to present a paper titled Unsupervised Neural Machine Translation published weeks ago.
 The work was done by Mikel Artetxe et al. from the University of Basque County and Kyunghyun Cho from the New York University.

 We talk about the history of hieroglyphs for a reason.
-Unsupervised NMT shares a common key idea with the deciphering of that mysterious writing system, which owes the credit to French linguist Jean-François Champollion.
+Unsupervised NMT shares a common key idea with the deciphering of that mysterious writing system, which owes credit to French linguist Jean-François Champollion.
 Champollion was the first to recognize that many glyphs do not carry graphical meanings, but are phonetic glyphs that stand for pronunciation.
-He also recalled that some foreign pharaohs ruled Egypt after Alexander the Great's conquest, so he successfully identified names of two foreign pharaohs (Ptolemy and Cleopatra), whose names were certainly spelled in phonetic glyphs.
-Champollion used the consonants he deciphered from the names and combined with the language's surviving traits in today's Egyptian languages, and finally understood most of the hieroglyphs.
+He also recalled that some foreign pharaohs ruled Egypt after Alexander the Great's conquest, so he successfully identified the names of two foreign pharaohs (Ptolemy and Cleopatra), whose names were certainly spelled in phonetic glyphs.
+Champollion used the consonants he deciphered from the names and combined them with the language's surviving traits in today's Egyptian languages, and finally understood most of the hieroglyphs.

 First Cross-Lingual Tokens Identified by Champollion